 Complex and Chaotic

 But chaos is not necessarily something that needs to be avoided at all times.
 Used deliberately and in small doses, creating chaos by removing all or most constraints can be a way to stimulate innovation or distributed decision support.
 You just need to know what you are doing.
-Of course, accidental chaos as we get during natural or humanmade disasters is an undesirable state and the goal then is to move to another domain as quickly you can.
+Of course, accidental chaos as we get during natural or humanmade disasters is an undesirable state and the goal then is to move to another domain as quickly as you can.

 In a complex system, then, everything is connected with everything else in some way, but these connections are not fully knowable.
 Dave used Alicia Juarrero’s ‘bramble bushes in the thicket’ simile to explain this: “in a dense woodland filled with bramble bushes, you know that there are separate plants, but you simply can’t separate them.
 The connections are far too complex.”
 Just like that, complex human systems are ‘entangled’.
 Here, we talk about correlation and retrospective coherence, not of (linear) causation and predictable outcomes.